 Internal Control Systems and their Adequacy

-The toll collection and management systems have inbuilt self audit capabilities.
+The toll collection and management system has inbuilt self audit capabilities.
+It isequipped with an Automatic Vehicle Classification system which safeguards against revenueleakage.

 Financial and Operational Performance